DavidCanHelp/traversion/README.md

 ```

 That's it!
 The setup script handles everything - dependencies, environment, secrets, and database initialization.

+## ⚠️ Current Limitations

+**This is an alpha release with known limitations:**
+- Limited testing coverage
+- No production hardening
+- Basic error handling
+- Minimal performance optimization
+- Not suitable for critical production systems

 ## 🎯 What Problem Does It Solve?